skrattaren/apf.rst/apf.rst

   Haldane's, who often repeated it, but the story of it being a riposte to an actual theological question cannot be verified.)

-  Haldane was also the author of a children's book, "`My Friend Mr Leakey`_", which has a very Pratchettian tone, and is strongly recommended.
+  Haldane was also the author of a children's book, **My Friend Mr Leakey**, which has a very Pratchettian tone, and is strongly recommended.

 + [p.
 157] "'Big bills, short bills, bills for winkling insects out of bark